ricmclaughlin/ricmclaughlin.github.com/_drafts/2016-10-09-aws-sysops-networking.md

 - 50 Customer Gateways per Region

 If you traffic is in excess of 4 Ggps, you need AWS Direct Connect which can provide up to 10Ggps.
 Direct Connect uses BGP and an Autonomous System Number (ASN) and IP prefixes.

+# Databases in General

+Online Transaction processing (OLTP) databases - Database systems like MySQL, PostgreSQL, Oracle, Aurora and MariaDB handle transactions... and transactions are important.
+Just think about doing an ATM deposit transaction... you want the your money to get credited to your account or fail completely.
+You want to know for sure.
+When this is the case you want an OLTP database.
+In addition, these systems tend to use a normalized data structure.

+Online Analytics Processing (OLAP) databases - Databases systems enable data analysis capabilities WITHOUT transactions and don't use a normalized data structure.
+In general, these systems pull and transform data from an OLTP system and then do reporting.
+Often called a data warehouse.

+Database Caching - AWS offers Elasticache which provides an in memory caching layer using either the open source Memcached or Redis engines.